mx1001/boxcutter_manual/docs/hotkeys.md

 ![start](img/hotkeys/hk43.gif)

-# D (pie menu)
+# D (Pie menu / Boxhelper)

 D will bring up a pie menu that has all the most important options handy.

 ![start](img/hotkeys/hk2.png)

 > Circle, Custom, and Ngon are listed.
-The missing option is the active tool.
+The missing option is the active shape.
 In this case.
 Box.
 To maintain the appearance of the pie we show only the tools no active in the pie.
 Seeing custom only means another shape is selected.

 > Looking at the topbar will also show what shape is active and in use.

+As of 718_9 users can opt into having the Boxhelper as D instead of the pie however it has to be opted into.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/qCABKvC_peE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Shift + V - View Menu